 NCC's Fine Art program helps develop a student's artistic interest and strengths.
 As students build their portfolio, they will be encouraged to develop creativity through discovery.
 Exposure to career opportunities and educational options is an integral part of the program.
 By the end of the fourth semester, the disciplined and self-motivated student will draw from examples of all coursework for transfer to a college, university or art school.
 The successful student will also develop the skills in presentation needed to pursue a career in the visual arts.

-NCC's Fowler Family Southside Center plays host to multiple exhibits throughout the year that showcase the paintings, sculptures, drawings, installations, photography, mixed media, conceptual art, film and computer-generated new media by artists from NCC.
-The Art faulty at NCC hold exhibitions in Communications Hall with open receptions to give students a chance to see their work and to talk to them about it.
+The Art faculty at NCC hold exhibitions in Communications Hall with open receptions to give students a chance to see their work and to talk to them about it.

 Fine Art Career Paths

 - art educators